Declaration on Corporate Governance December 2022

 (G.6 GCGC)

-The Supervisory Board takes the view that share-based remuneration may create an incentive for improper behaviour.
+The Supervisory Board takes the view that share-based remuneration may create an incentive for improper behavior.
 For this reason, Fielmann’s remuneration system makes no provision for share-based remuneration.

 (G.10 GCGC)